Covid resurgence heavily dented India’s service sector output which contracted last month.

 “The latest reading pointed to a solid rate of reduction that was nevertheless slower than those seen in the aftermath of the Covid-19 outbreak,” IHS Markit said in the PMI report.

-According to panel members, the fall in output stemmed from the escalation of the pandemic and the reintroduction of restrictions.
+According to panel members, the fall in output stemmed from the pandemic’s escalation and restrictions’ reintroduction.

 “Growth of new work intakes ground to a halt in May, with companies noting the first decline in sales since September 2020.
 Survey participants indicated that demand was dampened by the intensification of the Covid-19 crisis.”